vishalsingh17/iNeuronMLQuestions/README.md

 Q21.
 What are the different steps involved in model training?

 Q22.
+What is hyperparameter tuning?

+Q22.
 What are the different steps involved in model evaluation?

 Q23.
+What is model over fitting and under fitting?

+Q24.
 What is model deployment?

-Q24.
+Q25.
 What are the different sources where we can deploy our model?

-Q25.
-What is model monitoring and how can wedo it?

 Q26.
+What is model monitoring and how can we do it?

+Q27.
 What is model retraining?

-Q27.
+Q28.
 What are the conditions when we need to do model retraining?

+Q29.
+Download the [housing data](https://www.kaggle.com/datasets/camnugent/california-housing-prices) and train a machine learning model and can be used to predict the price of house given the required parameters.

+Q30.
+Try creating a single pipeline that does every steps from data preparation to model prediction.